Diallo75012/git_sre_agents/notes.md

 - [x] improve custom error enum and do some implementations to teach rust that our field can be mapped to standard library error types.
 - [x] create a file reader to be able to get the `Human` prompt at the beginning of the app.
 - [x] clone the `main repo` in the `human side` same as if the human had cloned that repo and want to check the changes from agents.
-- [ ] make all agents prompt files and a function for prompt formatting that would use the `format!()` macro to create prompts/text needed
+- [x] make all agents prompt files and a function for prompt formatting that would use the `format!()` macro to create prompts/text needed
 - [ ] consider using channels and threads so that the communication can be parallelized if multi tool call
 - [x] use loop for tool call until getting the answer fully done (so maybe create this until it work and then integrate in project)
-- [ ] study the api returned messages/tool use/error to be able to `deserialize` what we want properly
+- [x] study the api returned messages/tool use/error to be able to `deserialize` what we want properly
-- [ ] prepare a RUST workspace in the model of previous project and here modularize the flow of actions having each agentif flow on its own and one core unit and bunble the applicaiton with only one app binary.
+- [x] prepare a RUST workspace in the model of previous project and here modularize the flow of actions having each agentic flow on its own and one core unit and bunble the applicaiton with only one app binary.
-- [ ] start creating agentic flow in RUST starting with the external agent that will be link between human request and the start of agents
+- [x] start creating agentic flow in RUST starting with the external agent that will be link between human request and the start of agents
 - [ ] do the agents that will be the sre workers who read instruction from communication brought by the main agent or pr agent.
 - [ ] do the the pr agent
 - [ ] do the main agent
 - [ ] make sure tools are used as intended so have a list and agent can choose which tool is best depending on request1
 - [ ] build http client layer...
 - [ ] implement proper JSON handling (`serde` san)
-- [ ] create kind of conversation management (`state`, `files` OR `env vars`)
+- [x] create kind of conversation management (`state`, `files` OR `env vars`)
-- [ ] mimmic tool execution logic in RUST in the model of what we have done with `langgraph`
+- [x] mimmic tool execution logic in RUST in the model of what we have done with `langgraph`.
+(REACT type of tool use has been implemented)

 ## `Cerebras` Compeltion API study